badbayesian/personal_website/content/authors/admin/_index.md

 superuser: true
 title: Daniel Silva-Inclan
 ---
-Hello, my name is Daniel Silva-Inclan.
-I am open to new opportunities in both software development and data science.
+Hi, I’m Daniel Silva-Inclan.
+I am open to new opportunities in data science and data engineering.

-I am interested in building robust software to better scale decision-making and research.
-In my 3+ years of experience, I have focused in leveraging computational tools to make the research process more efficient and robust.
-I have built and prototyped various software pipelines and visualizations for economists and other domain experts.
-I am most comfortable working in Python, R, bash, git, SQL, and Docker but also have experience with Go and C/C++.
-My preferred editor is Neovim + Terminator.
+These days, I work at EY, helping teams create AI and data systems that scale, from GenAI document-intelligence pipelines to ETL platforms on Databricks and Snowflake.
+My roots are in economics research: at the IMF and Becker Friedman Institute at UChicago where I built optimization frameworks and synthetic data tools that made economic modeling faster and more reliable.

-Outside of work, you can find me cooking new recipes (big fan of pambazos right now) or playing Age of Empires 2 DE.
+Outside of work, you’ll find me tinkering with my home automation setup, self-hosting cloud services, experimenting with sous-vide + smoker recipes, or strategizing my next win in Age of Empires II: DE.